aflaag-notes/logic-cs/slide-deck.md

 We will discuss the following

-- Test-less PDL
+- Test-free PDL
 - CPDL
 - IPDL

 ---

-# Variants - Test-less PDL
+# Variants - Test-free PDL

 The "$?$" operator seems _different_ with respect to the other programs, can we remove this operator from PDL?